Arter (art center): History

 In May 2022, Arter's Sevgi Gönül Auditorium hosted 26 artists, 12 initiatives and 15 art institutions in the context of Border_less Artbook Days.
 Arter also became one of the major venues for the performances and events held in June 2022 as part of the Istanbul International Improvisation Dance Festival and hosted Tonedmelisma Music Festival themed Mind and Mistic: The Heart in September 2022.

 In August 2022, Arter Children's Festival was held for the first time with the title Come Out Art, Whenever You Are.

-In October 2022, the event titled “Noble & Sentimental” brought Bösendorfer artist Emre Yavuz with Andante Classical Music Magazine Editor-in-Chief and music writer Serhan Bali together for a special occasion featuring a concert and a conversation which took place at Arter’s Sevgi Gönül Auditorium.
-Arter’s Karbon hosted Neue Klangkunst – a musical collaboration between Stefan Winter and Mariko Takahashi – for a performance titled “The Ninth Wave – Ode to Nature” on 15 and 16 December 2022, and Jerfi Aji for a concert organised to mark the launch of his album “Alexander Scriabin: Poems, Colours, Flames” on 22 December 2022.
+In October 2022, the event titled “Noble & Sentimental” brought Bösendorfer artist Emre Yavuz with Andante Classical Music Magazine Editor-in-Chief and music writer Serhan Bali together for a special occasion featuring a concert and a conversation which took place at Arter's Sevgi Gönül Auditorium.
+Arter's Karbon hosted Neue Klangkunst – a musical collaboration between Stefan Winter and Mariko Takahashi – for a performance titled “The Ninth Wave – Ode to Nature” on 15 and 16 December 2022, and Jerfi Aji for a concert organised to mark the launch of his album “Alexander Scriabin: Poems, Colours, Flames” on 22 December 2022.

-In January 2023, Arter’s programme featured two special events – “Good-Bye Paradise?”
+In January 2023, Arter's programme featured two special events – “Good-Bye Paradise?”
 (Gerhard Stäbler & Kunsu Shim) and “Hush, Little Baby” (Önder Baloğlu & Çağdaş Özkan) – inspired by the group exhibitions ThisPlay and Rounded by Sleep.

+Organised since 2017 by Tehran-based Hermes Records with the support of various international partners, “Show of Hands Improvisational Music Festival”s new edition was held in collaboration with A.K.
+Music for the first time in İstanbul at Arter in April 2023.

+Music lovers gathered in May 2023 for the fourth edition of Arter's “New and Newest Music Festival”.
+Arter also hosted the fifth edition of border_less ARTBOOK DAYS at its Sevgi Gönül Oditorium and foyer.

+As part of Saturday Late in April and June 2023, Arter hosted the concert of DONNA MOBILE by Elif Çağlar as well as the screenings of the films Les Cinq Diables [The Five Devils] and Aftersun.